lkm1234/CV/README.md

-   I also derived  Multi-Rydberg-atom system interaction Hamiltonian matrices, and I used Matlab to solve the eigenvalues, eigenvectors, and the final drawing Energy-distance picture of this system, which reproduced the results of Soft Core in this paper:
+   I also derived  Multi-Rydberg-atom system interaction Hamiltonian matrices, and I used Matlab to solve the eigenvalues, eigenvectors, and finally drawing Energy-distance picture of this system, which reproduced the results of Soft Core in this paper:

 Johnson, J. E., and S. L. Rolston.
 "Interactions between Rydberg-dressed atoms."
 Physical Review A 82.3 (2010): 033412.